byunghyun23/super-resolution/README.md

 ## SRGAN + Sliding Window
 SRGAN is affected by the upscaling factor.
-For example, if the size of the super-resolution image is 384*384 and the upscaling factor is 4, the size of the input image must be 96*96 to obtain good results.
+For example, if the size of the super-resolution image is 384\*384 and the upscaling factor is 4, the size of the input image must be 96\*96 to obtain good results.
 To achieve super-resolution regardless of the input image size, the following operations are performed.
 ```
 1. Divide the input image into patches.
-2. Use each patch as input to SRG
+2. Use each patch as input to the SRGAN model
 3. Combine the output of SRGAN for each patch again.
 ```
 ![image](https://github.com/byunghyun23/super-resolution/blob/main/assets/fig1.png)